pndni/Charge_GM_WM_Properties_Pipeline/README.md

    ```bash
    ls /project/charge/subjects | grep -e '^sub' > subject_list
    ```
-7. Copy the FreeSurfer license file to `/project/charge/Charge_GM_WM_Properties_Pipeline_out/license.txt` If you already have a freesurfer license, you can copy it with
+8. Copy the FreeSurfer license file to `/project/charge/Charge_GM_WM_Properties_Pipeline_out/license.txt` If you already have a freesurfer installation with license, you can copy it with
    ```bash
    cp $FREESURFER_HOME/license.txt /project/charge/Charge_GM_WM_Properties_Pipeline_out/license.txt
    ```
-8. If you are using a computing cluster, go to 8.ii, otherwise, go to 8.i
+9. If you are using a computing cluster, go to 9.ii, otherwise, go to 9.i
     1. Copy parallel.sh to the working directory
        ```bash
        cp Charge_GM_WM_Properties_Pipeline/helper/parallel.sh ./